Pastoral Care

 At Highlands School we strive to support students as they develop into happy and well-rounded individuals, well-equipped for later life.
 Our values of determination, aspiration, respect and equality are at the core of our pastoral system.

 We provide appropriate support for individual students' differing educational and welfare needs.
-Our pastoral team includes 23 members of staff dedicated to the well-being of students.
+Our pastoral team includes 23 members of staff dedicated to the wellbeing of students.
 Eleven of these staff are not classroom based and are therefore available throughout the day to support students.
-The pastoral team consists of heads of year, pastoral assistant headteachers, and a pastoral lead deputy headteacher as well as a dedicated school counsellor, welfare office, family liaison officer and wellbeing assistant
+The pastoral team consists of heads of year, pastoral assistant headteachers, and a pastoral lead deputy headteacher as well as a dedicated school counsellor, welfare officer, family liaison officer and wellbeing coordinator, safeguarding and inclusion officer and a behaviour nurture coordinator.

 We pride ourselves on creating a strong ethos of cooperation with parents and carers, which emphasises regular communication between home and school.